 We’re constantly thankful that people share so many wonderful images with us.
 If you’ve taken some photos and want other bird enthusiasts to see them, there are several ways to share them with us:

-- If you use eBird, you can add photos and sound to your checklists to verify notable birds or just to show off a picture or bird you’re particularly proud of.
+If you use eBird, you can add photos and sound to your checklists to verify notable birds or just to show off a picture or bird you’re particularly proud of.
+Note that photos can only be shared on eBird if they are attached to a checklist, which means they must be taken at the same time and in the same location as the checklist.
 This media is then viewable by other eBird users through our eBird/Macaulay Library media search function.
-By uploading photos users agree to make them available to the Cornell Lab for use in various projects like developing our All About Birds species guide and our MerlinVision photo ID project.
-New to eBird?
-We have a free course that will show you everything you need to know.

-What if you’ve got a question about a photo but you don’t really want to share it?
-You can always send pictures for ID and other questions to email@example.com.
-We’ll do our best to answer—and we won’t share them without your permission.
+What if you’ve got a question about a photo but you don’t want to share it with others?
+You can always send pictures for ID and other questions to the Cornell Lab: firstname.lastname@example.org.
+We’ll do our best to answer—and we won’t share your photo without your permission.

 All About Birds is a free resource